AY2526S1-CS2103T-F09-2/tp/docs/UserGuide.md

 * Optionally, you may include a status flag using s/paid or s/unpaid to update the person's lesson payment status.
 * When the status is updated using s/, the system will automatically adjust the internal payment count (e.g., increment or decrement based on the change to "paid" or "unpaid").

+Examples:
+* `list` followed by `payment 2` displays payment status of the 2nd person in the address book.
+* `list` followed by `payment 2 s/paid` marks 1 lesson of 2nd person in the address book as paid.
+Then displays the updated payment status of the 2nd person in the address book.
+* `list` followed by `payment 2 s/unpaid` marks 1 lesson of 2nd person in the address book as unpaid.
+Then displays the updated payment status of the 2nd person in the address book.

 ### Deleting a person : `delete`